nla-group/cABBA/README.md

  }
 ```

-You can visit further use in the example of [runtest.cpp](https://github.com/nla-group/cabba/blob/master/runtest.cpp).
+You can visit further user instruction in the example of [runtest.cpp](https://github.com/nla-group/cabba/blob/master/runtest.cpp).

 ### Reference